SalmanzGoadz/SalmanzGoadz/README.md

 # 💫 About Me:
 I am a high school student.
 I also like manga, anime, and learning coding.
-The programming languages ​​I learn are HTML, CSS, and Javascript
+The programming languages ​​I learn are HTML, CSS, Javascript,and more

 ## 🌐 Socials: